-Goal: To encourage Envirothon organizers, resource professionals and teachers (at all levels) to develop questions and test that are in keeping with the goals of the North American Envirothon.
+Goal: To encourage Envirothon organizers, resource professionals and teachers (at all levels) to develop questions and test that are in keeping with the goals of the NCF-Envirothon.

-I. Common problems: Match the following test items v development. with problems that can occur in test 1.
-Welcome to the N.A.
-Envirothon test at Gorgeous A. Test not matching the goals Gorge Park.
+I. Common problems: Match the following test items with problems that can occur in test development.

+1. Welcome to the NCF- Envirothon test at Gorgeous A. Test not matching the goals Gorge Park.
 Everything you need to answer the questions is found on your paper from time to time enjoy the view.
-B. Trivial Pursuits 2.
-Use this key to identify 100 rare plants.
+B. Trivial Pursuits is found on your paper from time to time enjoy the view.
+D. Iniviari ursuits 2.
+Use the key to identify 20 rare plants.
 We C. Confusing Questions only have one key so share it with the other 10 teams at the station.
-10 grievances later all eventually had a good time e.
 D. Lack of hands-on/problem solving 3.
 What toothpaste is recommended by most foresters?
-E. Unequal access to materials 4.
+E. Unequal access to materials 5.
+What toothpaste is recommended by most foresters?
+E. Onequal access to materials 4.
 Choice g states: a and b, sometimes c when d is present.
 F. Questions with an agenda (usually unintentional) 5.
 Use your knowledge of birds to identify the following frog calls.

 6. Which is the best approach to the problem?
 The one proposed by the rabid environmentalist or the one proposed by the greedy business conglomerate.